gilleshenrard/ITLg_POO/README.md

 - Games duration timing is now saved in the DB
 - The scores button in the menu now shows a new window with all rows (also in the console)
 - The DB window is now modal
+- The DB can now be used by placing it either at the project root directory or the same one as the .JAR

 ---
 ### 5. Known issues